boxiangliu/locuscomparer/README.md

 library(locuscomparer)
 ```

 In addition, you will need to install [`plink`](https://www.cog-genomics.org/plink2).
 You will also need to download [1000 Genomes genotypes](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) for LD calculation.
+You can run this [file](https://raw.githubusercontent.com/boxiangliu/locuscomparer/master/src/download_1000g.sh) to download the 1000 Genomes genotypes.
+Note that they are very large.

 ## 2. Input
 The input format to locuscompare is a two-column tab-delimited text file.
 Here is an example file: